Welcome to My City

 Removed in December 2018 as a symbol of mass tourism.
 The city wants you to engage more deeply than just using it as a photo background.
 There's a set at Schiphol Airport if you must.

-Unlike many parts of the world, Visa and Mastercard credit cards are not universally accepted.
-Many smaller shops, cafés, restaurants, and even supermarkets prefer debit cards or cash.
+Unlike many parts of the world, Visa and Mastercard credit cards are not universal.
+Many smaller shops, cafés, and restaurants still prefer debit cards or cash.

 The Dutch payment system is built around domestic debit cards.
 Tourist-focused businesses usually take credit cards, but don't assume it's the default.